imazen/resizer-web/content/plugins/wic.md

 # WIC Plugins (V3.1+)

+### Windows Imaging Components is an operating system component maintained by Microsoft.
+WicBuilder is a wrapper around the underlying operating system API.

+### As of April 2015, new, blocking issues within Windows Imaging Components have been discovered, and we do not have a workaround. **We have deprecated the use of WIC in favor of the FastScaling plugin.**

+***

 ImageResizer.Plugins.Wic.dll contains 3 plugins: WicImageDecoder, WicImageEncoder, and WicImageBuilder.

-These plugins require Windows 7 or Windows Server 2008 R2 for best performance and correct behavior.
+These plugins require Windows 7 or Windows Server 2008 R2 and higher for best performance and correct behavior.

-Vista or Windows Server 2008 with the Platform Update applied should also work.

 ## Installation